Nandanie-Singh/NetworkingProblem/system.md

 ## Problem

-Remote teams often struggle to keep track of each other's availability in real time.
-Without a shared dashboard, it's hard to know who's online, busy, or offline — leading to missed handoffs, awkward pings, or delays.
+Teams usually struggle to keep track of each other's availability, leading to missed deadlines or delays in communication.

 ## Solution
 We created a simple web-based status board using Cloudflare Pages, Workers, and D1.
 Team members can post their status (Online, Busy, Offline) and see a live feed of everyone's current availability.
 The app is accessible via a shared public URL.